-AI and LLM Miscellany
+AI & LLM Miscellany

-Prompt Engineering, Exploration
+Prompt engineering, Exploration

 I've spent a lot of time exploring the latest AI- and LLM-related tools on my own, as it's an area of interest and ongoing fascination to me, both as a designer and as a writer of fiction novels.